Panama is such a great place that a lot of people would love to live and do business here.

 You can find just about anything you need in Panama- more than any other country in Latin America (even Mexico).
-Not only that, the stores are well organized and many seem copy cats of some American store.
-You'll fine stores for every need from furniture to electronics to food to clothes to health food.
+Not only that, the stores are well organized and many seem copy cats of some American stores.
+You'll find stores for just about everything from furniture to electronics, to health foto clothes.
 And the prices are right- the same or less than the United States and Europe.

 Most stores will deliver furniture and large appliances deliver anywhere in Panama.
 In Panama City, delivery is often free.